srozange/devoxx2020-contract-testing/README.md

   "stock": 12
 }
 ```
-Please not that this is an exemple, you should test the structure.
+Please note that this is an exemple, you should test the structure.

 You'll find some documentation about matchers [here](https://docs.pact.io/implementation_guides/jvm/consumer/junit#building-json-bodies-with-pactdsljsonbody-dsl)